carlos614/carlos614/README.md

 # Who am i 👽
 <br>

-I am Analyst and deployment System of formation in the Unicesumar, i graduated in between of 2020.
+I am Analyst and development System of formation in the Unicesumar, i graduated in between of 2020.
 Well, i like very of the computacion and technology, is what be myself happy!!😀, of couse, have very challenges, to understand and apllicaded is very value.

 - 🔭 I’m currently search of working.